TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 [[Hoid\|Hoid]] has access to an ability that allows him to make use of the Spiritual attribute of [[Fortune\|Fortune]],, which grants him a limited amount of foresight.
 Hoid's Fortune ability lets him know where and when he needs to be.
 While this ability may grant him knowledge of what he is to do, usually Hoid does not know why his ability has brought him to a specific place.
 Hoid's Fortune ability is not infallible; occasionally it directs him to go somewhere, but either nothing notable is happening or he is unable to discover the reason why he has been led there.

+[[Oathgates\|Oathgates]] are capable of sending one or multiple people through the Spiritual Realm in order to quickly bring them between one place and another, without having to obey relativistic laws.

 ## Inhabitants
 ### Shards